Connect with others who understand.

 • Raw cabbage

-Talk to your doctor about how you should limit your consumption of high-potassium fruits and vegetables (more than 250 milligrams per half cup).
+Talk to your doctor about how much you need to limit your consumption of high-potassium fruits and vegetables (more than 250 milligrams per half cup).
 High-potassium fruits and vegetables include:

 • Avocados